Time Converter icon

 How it works technically

-When you visit a page, the extension's content script scans the visible text for time patterns.
+When you visit a site you've enabled the extension on, the content script scans the visible text for time patterns.
 It converts detected times using the Luxon library, which runs locally in your browser.
 No external API calls are made.
 The timezone conversion happens entirely on your device using your system's timezone data.

 Permissions explained

-The extension requests two permissions.
+The extension requests two permissions upfront.
 Here is exactly what each one does and why it is needed.

 storage saves your preferences (time format, display mode, target timezone, enabled/disabled state).
-If you use Chrome and are signed into your Google account, Chrome may sync these four settings across your browser instances via chrome.storage.sync.
-This is standard Chrome infrastructure.
-We have no access to your Google account or any synced data beyond these settings.
+On Chrome, if you are signed into your Google account, Chrome may sync these four settings across your browser instances via chrome.storage.sync.
+On Firefox, settings are stored locally.
+In both cases, we have no access to your browser account or any synced data beyond these settings.

 Data collection